Holy Rosary Cathedral, Semarang

-The Cathedral of the Virgin Mary, Queen of the Holy Rosary (Indonesian: Gereja Katedral Perawan Maria Ratu Rosario Suci), also known as the Holy Rosary Cathedral or Randusari Cathedral is a Roman Catholic cathedral and the seat of the Archdiocese of Semarang.
+The Cathedral of the Virgin Mary, Queen of the Holy Rosary (Indonesian: Gereja Katedral Perawan Maria Ratu Rosario Suci), also known as the Holy Rosary Cathedral or Randusari Cathedral, is a Roman Catholic cathedral and the seat of the Archdiocese of Semarang.
 Finished in 1927 at Randusari, Semarang, Indonesia, it became a parish church in 1930 and a cathedral in 1940, when Albertus Soegijapranata was made the first archbishop of Semarang.

 Description

 The cathedral is located near Tugu Muda, in Randusari, Semarang.
 The Tugu Muda area, a Cultural Property of Indonesia, also includes Lawang Sewu, Mandala Bhakti Museum, and Bulu Market.

-The cathedral complex includes the cathedral proper, a meeting hall, and school.
-In 2012 an official residence and office for the bishop was formalised.
+The cathedral complex includes the cathedral proper, a meeting hall, and a school.
+In 2012, an official residence and office for the bishop was formalised.
 It contains a chapel, archive, secretariat, a garden, and general purpose room, as well as six rooms of residential space.
 It is the seat of the Archdiocese of Semarang.

 The cathedral is built on a stone foundation, with a large, column-free congregation hall within.
 The roofs and arches have parapets, and the doors on the rectangular building face north, west, and south; the facade is to the west.